-Students completing externship placements must upload to Exxat evidence of current healthcare coverage as part of the required externship placement documents.
-Students must provide evidence annually of qualified healthcare insurance coverage, while enrolled in clinical education courses.
+Students completing externship placements must upload evidence of current healthcare coverage to Exxat as part of the required externship placement documents.
+Students must provide evidence of qualified healthcare insurance coverage annually while enrolled in clinical education courses.
 Students are not permitted to attend any externship placement experience without active healthcare coverage.
-No student healthcare coverage is provided by The University of Scranton or the assigned externship placement site.
-The University, through its Affiliation Site Agreement, assures each hosting externship placement site that students are assigned to by the University are adequately covered by their healthcare insurance policy.
-Students providing health insurance information to the program are responsible for the accuracy and active status of the policy information they provide.
+The University of Scranton or the assigned externship placement site provides no student healthcare coverage.
+The University, through its Affiliation Site Agreement, assures that each hosting externship placement site that students are assigned to by the University is adequately covered by their healthcare insurance policy.
+Students providing health insurance information to the program are responsible for the accuracy and active status of their policy information.